It’s mid-1942. You’re a crew member on an oiler in the US Navy.

 Finally, on May 7th, their luck changed — they located and landed a successful blow on each other.

-Earlier that morning, Japanese planes had spotted the USS Sims, a destroyer, and the USS Neosho, an oiler.
-Mistaking them for a cruiser and a carrier, the planes launched an attack on the ships, successfully sinking both.
-Later that day, US aircraft would retaliate, sinking the Japanese light carrier, Shōhō (2).
+Earlier that morning, a Japanese fighter strike force had spotted the USS Sims, a destroyer, and the USS Neosho, an oiler.
+Mistaking them for a cruiser and an aircraft carrier, the planes launched an attack on the ships, successfully sinking both.
+Later that day, United States aircraft would retaliate, sinking the Japanese light aircraft carrier, Shōhō (2).

-Fletcher set aside a designated Support Group — consisting of heavy cruisers HMAS Australia, HMAS Hobart, USS Chicago, and backed up by US destroyers Perkins and Walke — and placed it under the command of Rear Admiral John Gregory Crace of the Royal Navy.
+Fletcher set aside a designated Support Group (Task Force 44) — consisting of heavy cruisers HMAS Australia, HMAS Hobart, USS Chicago, and backed up by US destroyers Perkins and Walke — a force commanded by Rear Admiral John Gregory Crace of the Royal Navy.

-Crace, of course, was acutely aware of the immense danger posed to ships by the heavy use of aircraft in the battle; and once his fleet had taken up its position in the Passage at around 2pm, he ordered them to take up an anti-aircraft formation.
+Crace, of course, was acutely aware of the immense danger posed to ships by the heavy use of aircraft in the battle; and once his fleet had taken up its position in the Passage at around 2pm on May 7, he ordered them to take up an anti-aircraft formation.

-This, it quickly became clear, was a wise choice, as only an hour later, a formation of Japanese aircraft emerged over the horizon, headed straight for the fleet.
+This, it quickly became clear, was a wise choice, as only an hour later, a Japanese aircraft strike force emerged over the horizon, headed straight for the fleet.

 Firing back, the ships conducted evasive maneuvers, positioning themselves in such a way as to present as small a target as possible for the planes.
 Five Japanese aircraft were successfully downed by the fleet, and those remaining made a hasty retreat.